Rain Garden Flourishes at Cal Poly

 There is often a disconnect between the design, implementation and maintenance of sustainable development.
 However, Cal Poly’s chapter of the Student Leadership in Green Infrastructure (SLGI) network is working to change that.
 Founded in 2016 by UC Davis professor Kevin Perry, SLGI is an opportunity for students to engage in hands-on design-build of green infrastructures such as rain gardens and swales; Cal Poly’s rain garden is a model example.

-Over the 2019-2020 academic year, a team of students advised by landscape architecture professors Ellen Burke and Joseph Ragsdale designed and built the rain garden.
+Over the 2019-2020 academic year, a team of students advised by landscape architecture faculty Ellen Burke and Joseph Ragsdale designed and built the rain garden.
 The team reimagined a small space next to building 26 and constructed its design — displaying sustainable stormwater management practices — on a budget of less than $5,000.

 Students dig the basin and haul rock and soil with shovels and wheelbarrows